onyxfish/relay/README.md

 }
 ```

-You then need to create a `pairprogrammer` user.
+You then need to create a `relay` user.
 This process is automated:

 ```
 relay setup